CubePilot/cubepilot-docs/herelink/Sbus_Buttons.md

 ## Autopilot Mode Selection Important

 {% hint style="info" %}
-Autopilot mode selection must not be programmed to SBUS channels.
+Autopilot mode selection must not be programmed to sbus channels.
 Mode selection should be configured Mavlink commands within Solet TX or QGC, More info .
 [Mode Selection & Mavlink Buttons](configure-mavlinkbuttons.md)
 {% endhint %}

 ## Sbus Outputs

-The Herelink settings app allows you to program buttons A,B,C,D,Cam & HW Wheel to control  sbus outputs on the air unit.
+The Herelink settings app allows you to program buttons A,B,C,D,Cam & HW Wheel to control  sbus outputs on the air unit, Herelink has dual independent sbus  outputs on bus 1 and bus 2.

-Herelink has dual sbus channels and buttons can be configured to channels 5 - 16 on bus 1 and 1-16 on bus 2.
+Buttons can be configured on channels 5 - 16 on bus 1 and channels 1-16 on bus 2.

+Channels 1-4 on Bus 1 are reserved for RC control.

-Each button can be programmed in 3 modes with long press and short press actions depending on mode.
+Each button can be programmed in one of 3 modes with long press and short press actions in Toggle and Multi modes.

-**Modes:**
+## Button Action Modes Available:

-* Toggle  = Output latchet between two pwm values with a short or long press option.
+* Toggle  = Output latches between two pwm values with a short or long press option.
-* Momenty = Output changes to value when pressed and held, returns when released.
+* Momenty = Output changes to active value when pressed and held, returns to default when released.
-* Multi = Send command for channel to go to set pwm value.
-Multi buttons can be stacked on both short and long press as well as multiple * buttons to allow channel output to range in values.
+* Multi = Sends command for channel to go to preset pwm value.
+Multi buttons can be stacked on both short and long press as well as multiple buttons configurations to allow channel outputs to range in values.

-To select the mode either press T for Toggle, M for Momantry, when none is selected the button is in Multi mode.
+To select the mode either press T for Toggle, M for Momantry, when neither T or M  is selected the button is in Multi mode.

 ## Profiles